-The Clipper Chip was a chipset developed and promoted by the US Government.
+The Clipper Chip was a cryptographic chipset developed and promoted by

-It was intended for the implementation in secure voice equipment, such as
+It was intended for implementation in secure voice equipment, such as

-crypto phones, and required users to give their cryptographic keys in escrow
+crypto phones, and required its users to surrender their cryptographic keys

-to the government.
-This would allow law enforcement agencies to decrypt any
+This would allow law enforcement agencies (CIA, FBI), to decrypt any

 traffic for surveillance and intelligence purposes.